Gion Komori

 About Gion Komori

-The venue is in Kyoto, with verified hours of Tuesday through Saturday, 11 AM–6:30 PM, closures on Monday and Sunday.
+The venue is in Kyoto, with hours Tuesday through Saturday, 11 AM–6:30 PM, closures on Monday and Sunday.
 Because operational details can change, check the venue's current information before heading over, especially if timing matters to your itinerary.

 Sweets-Cafe Format and Occasion Fit